 The New Year is a great time to buy a fresh car, setting you up for the 12 months ahead and getting rid of your old, unreliable vehicle.
 Coupled with a new job, longer commute if you’ve moved house or are expecting a child, upgrading to a bigger or different model may be unavoidable.
-Whether you’re thinking about a new or used vehicle from Unbeatablecar, the following budgeting advice can make sure you can afford your new car.
+Whether you’re thinking about a new or used vehicle the following budgeting advice can make sure you can afford your new car.

 Set a Timescale

 Saving up to buy a car in cash rather than on finance offers the main advantage of not having to pay any interest.
 While you will be hit with the costs of depreciation, depending on the age and type of car, this may not be too large.
 Start by working out how much you will need to save in total and by what point, then you can create a timescale to put aside a certain amount each week or month.
 Be realistic, as too high a savings target can have a negative impact.